OGGM/oggm.github.io/_posts/2021-08-05-mean-forcing.md

 Let $M$ be the non-linear impact model, and $X$ the forcing data variables (temperature, precipitation, etc.).
 Therefore, $M(X)$ is the output of the impact model.

 Now let $\overline{X}$ be the average of the variable $X$ (either a temporal average, a climatology over 30 years, or the average of several ensemble members).
+Accordingly, $\overline{M(X)}$ is the average of the model output after being forced by the non-averaged $X$ (this is the *true* average value of the quantity we are interested in).

-Then, it is easy to show that if $M$ is a non-linear impact model (like most models), the following equations are NOT equivalent:
+Then, it is easy to show that if $M$ is a non-linear impact model (like most models), the following model results are NOT equivalent:

 $\overline{M(X)} \neq M(\overline{X})$

 ## A simple example (degree day model)